README file from

 About

-Local Sidekick is a privacy-first local LLM sidebar for Obsidian, designed for Pi and Ollama users who want vault-aware chat, explicit note context, conservative reviewed edits, with explicit safety boundaries and local-only workflows.
+Local Sidekick is a local-first LLM sidebar for Obsidian, for Pi and Ollama users who want vault-aware chat without anything leaving their machine.

 Local Sidekick seamlessly uses your Obsidian theme for its UI, supporting dark and light mode.
 It can be launched from the command palette or from the small AI agent icon on the left toolbar.
 Doing so will open the interactive dashboard as a tab in the right hand sidebar.
 An agent status panel at the top of the sidebar gives real time information on the local models being used alongside interactive buttons to find local models.
 Below a new chat can be started from an interactive prompt box with model selection or a recent chat from session history continued.